CESARBR/knot-gateway-buildroot/README.md

     |   +-- start.elf
     +-- zImage

-The rootfs.tar file contains (as the name suggests) the root file system for your linux setup.
+The rootfs.ext2 file contains (as the name suggests) the root file system for your linux setup.
 The rpi-firmware directory contains the RaspberryPi bootloader and all the files that it needs.
 The zImage is the Linux kernel image.